 Alternative Mama’s Top Cloth Tips

-- If using pocket diapers, be sure to pull the inserts out of the nappy before washing.
+- If using pocket diapers, be sure to pull the inserts out of the diaper before washing.

 - If your diapers become stained or dull, simply lay them out in the sun for a few hours!
 This will brighten them up a treat.